modin-project/modin/docs/flow/modin/pandas/dataframe.rst

     import modin.config

-    # This explicitely sets the number of partitions
+    # This explicitly sets the number of partitions
     modin.config.NPartitions.put(4)

     import modin.pandas as pd